lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 Fortunately, the W3C Social Web working group is developing a specification to support this kind of collaboration.
 In light of that emerging specification, we propose a customization of that specification, tailored to the IIIF API, that will allow communities to share content in a decentralized way.

-What follows is a description of the specification we have designed to facilitate this collaboration and an example of its implementation betweent the Sentences Commentary Text Archive and e-codices.
+What follows is a description of the specification we have designed to facilitate this collaboration and an example of its implementation between the Sentences Commentary Text Archive and e-codices.

 # The Supplement Specification